way213/Discord-Weather-Bot-python/README.md

 A simple discord bot that uses openweather's API to pull weather data and return it within chat

-utilizes a .env file to hide the token ID of the bot
+Utilizes a .env file to hide the token ID of the bot